shuque/check_serial/README.md

        Options:
        -4          Use IPv4 transport only
        -6          Use IPv6 transport only
-       -t N        Query timeout value (default 5 sec) -r N        Maximum # SOA query retries for each server (default 5) -d N        Allowed SOA serial number drift (default 0)
+       -c          Use TCP for queries (default: UDP with TCP on truncation) -t N        Query timeout value (default 5 sec) -r N        Maximum # SOA query retries for each server (default 5) -d N        Allowed SOA serial number drift (default 0)